 This does leave another trail, where the troll gets more and more decks listed, but has no reputation because the troll usually doesn't get involved with the forum.

 Multiple accounts are usually a weakness trollhunters can exploit, because trolls are generally just as lazy as the average human.
-They tend to use the login of an account as the password to avoid having to remember too much or be forced to write it down.
-If you want to learn what the troll is working on you can log into the account and take a look.
+They tend to use the login of an account with the same username as the password to avoid having to remember too much or be forced to write it down.
+If you want to learn what the troll is working on you can usually log into one of these accounts and take a look.
+How does the troll remember all of those account names?
+He uses a couple of keywords that he builds into decks on each account.
+By searching for these key phrases the troll can then see all the accounts.
+This also means that someone keeping a close look on new decks can figure these keywords out.

 By using the feature "follow" on everyone, a troll can accumulate a wast library of old members in mtgvault.
 This gives access to another means of plastering the forum over when the troll wants to be obnoxious.
 By searching for decks with 0 upvotes, the troll can "oldvote" to fill up the small space we have left for new decks to be visible.
 When some hapless user then upvotes the ancient deck it reinforces the effect as the deck is then brought to the top of the forum once more.